What should I do if someone steals my content?

 Word Nerd Moment

 Intellectual property – the product of your imagination.

 Copyright – Creative works of imagination that have been put into fixed form (writing, recorded music), and could be reproducible.

 Trademark – An identifier of the source of a good or service (such as the Nike swoosh, McDonald’s golden arches, and words that identify a brand, aka, the source of goods or services.

 By creating something and putting it into a fixed form, the creator (author) owns the copyright of that material.
-You do not need to register the trademark with the U.S. Patent and Trademark Office or anyone else to own it.
+You do not need to register the copyright with the U.S. Patent and Trademark Office.
 You automatically have ownership rights in the material because you created it.

 However, if you want to sue someone for infringeing on your copyright, you have to have registered it.

 5 Steps you can take if someone steals your content

 - Document the fact that they have copied your material.
 Create a record for yourself of when you first published your material and the fact that you wrote it, and where and when they published it.
 Take screenshots.